 Now you can add usage data collected either by the ABAP Call Monitor (SCMON) and aggregated by the SUSG transaction or add usage data collected in your SAP Solution Manager system (SAP Solution Manager 7.2 SP8 is the prerequisite).

 NOTE: You should collect usage data of your business processes at least for one year in order to get really reliable results for not productively used code.

 For information about how to collect usage data and aggregate it in your ERP production system see the blogs: ABAP Call Monitor (SCMON) – Analyze usage of your code and Aggregate usage data in your production system with SUSG transaction.

-If you collected usage data in your ERP production system, use there the SUSG transaction to create a snapshot of usage data.
-The App will access it via RFC:
+If you collected usage data in your ERP production system, use there the SUSG transaction to create a snapshot of the usage data.
+Afterwards download the snapshot and upload it using the SUSG in your checked system.
+The App will access your checked system (and snapshot with usage data) via RFC:

 You can add usage data to your Custom Code Migration Project by pressing “+” (Add) button and using F4 Help in the Usage Description field.
 Save your project by pressing the “Save” button.